MobileStudio-AndroidIDE/MobileStudio_AndroidIDE/README.md

 Starting with **26.8.17 "Lavender" 🪻**.

 **Is the AI coding feature available now?**
-Not yet — OpenCode integration is planned for the Rose (26.8.x) release.
+Not yet — OpenCode integration is planned for the Lavender (26.8.17) release.

-**Why isn't a stable release of Rose available yet?**
+**Why isn't a stable release of Lavender available yet?**
-Rose is a major development release with big architectural changes (`.exe` support, StudioShell, AI integration).
+Lavender is a major development release with big architectural changes (`.exe` support, StudioShell, AI integration, Gradle 9.x).
 It needs to stabilize before becoming the new Daisy.

 ---